autistcode54/saucedemo/README.md

 ## Overview

 This repository contains an end-to-end automation framework for testing the [SauceDemo](https://www.saucedemo.com/) web application.
 The framework is built using Robot Framework and Python, with a focus on maintainability, reusability, and data-driven testing.
 AI used in this project VSCode Copilot + Cursor with Deepseek r1 and Claude for debugging + Gemini 2.0.
+About 35 % time saved with AI.

 ## Project Structure